ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Conclusion

-\paragraph{Discussion} While \textit{ReFoCUS} introduces an intriguing direction of shifting policy optimization from output-level textual alignment to input-level visual grounding, several limitations remain.
-As like in other RL processes do, our training incurs considerable computational cost due to repeated autoregressive sampling and reward estimation.
-In addition, the learned policy is inherently dependent on the preferences of the reward model, which can lead suboptimal preferences, the policy may inherit them.
-Nevertheless, ReFoCUS demonstrates that modeling intrinsic visual preferences at the input level can derive semantically informative frame selections.
-We belive that our work opens a new future direction for aligning LMM behavior not just by what they say, but by what they see.

-\paragraph{Conclusion} We present \textit{ReFoCUS}, a reinforcement learning framework that shifts policy optimization from textual outputs to visual inputs in video-LLMs.
-By modeling frame selection as an autoregressive policy guided by margin-based rewards from a reward model, ReFoCUS learns to identify semantically rich and temporally relevant frames that align with the model's reasoning trajectory without frame-level supervision.
+We present \textit{ReFoCUS}, the first framework to apply online policy-gradient reinforcement learning for direct frame-level optimization in video-LLMs.
+By utilizing frame selection as an autoregressive policy guided by margin-based prediction from reward models, \textit{ReFoCUS} learns to identify semantically rich and temporally relevant frames that align with the model's reasoning trajectory without frame-level supervision.
 Extensive benchmarks demonstrate consistent gains, validating input-level optimization as a scalable and effective way for advanced multi-modal alignment.